 As written above, residential IPs are usually granted initial access to protective websites.
 However, these sites tend to check user behavior throughout the user session continuously.

 Let’s say you are trying to scrape 100 pages from a website that has imposed advanced anti-scraping measures.
 Using a residential proxy will allow you to scrape the first few pages.
 At that point, the server is going to notice that your actions are programmatic and inhuman.
 Hence, it might block your IP or confront you with CAPTCHAs.

 This is where residential proxy networks come in.
 Residential proxy networks consist of a range of residential IP addresses.
 To prevent a webserver from noticing your programmatic user behavior, the IP address is rotated after every request.

 Legal Considerations When Using Residential Proxies

-By this stage, you should have a good idea of what residential proxies are and how to choose the best solution for projects that requires to scrape Google search results.
-However, there is one consideration that many people overlook when it comes effectively scrape Google search results with residential proxies is the legal aspect.
+By this stage, you should have a good idea of what residential proxies are and how to choose the best solution for projects that requires scraping Google search results.
+However, there is one consideration that many people overlook when it comes to effectively scrape Google search results with residential proxies is the legal aspect.